zhouzi/linkhunter/README.md

 ## Known "Limitations"

 * Domain such as Twitter's `t.co` are matched so `a.bc` and `q.we` too
-* User typed links' sub path (everything after the first slash) can't contain a punctuation mark so `github.com/angular.js` wouldn't be matched properly.
-However this behavior is particularly useful to match `site.com` in `Have a look at site.com!` or `Have a look at site.com.` (instead of matching `site.com!` and `site.com.`).
-    * Given the previous example, `github.com/angular` would be matched in `github.com/angular.js`
+* User typed links (meaning urls without a protocol) can't contain a punctuation mark after the first slash.
+It means that `github.com` is properly matched in `Go to github.com!And let me know` and not `github.com!And`.
+It also means that `github.com/angular.js` is not considered as a valid "user typed" url because we can't be sure whether what's behind the punctuation mark (the dot in this case) is part of the url or not.
+Adding the protocol fix it so `http://github.com/angular.js` is perfectly valid.